beejjorgensen/bgc/src/bgc_part_2600_goto.md

 As you've noticed, it's common convention to justify the labels all the way on the left.
 This increases readability because a reader can quickly scan to find the destination.

+Labels have _function scope_.
+That is, no matter how many levels deep in blocks they appear, you can still `goto` them from anywhere in the function.

+It also means you can only `goto` labels that are in the same function as the `goto` itself.
+Labels in other functions are out of scope from `goto`'s perspective.
+And it means you can use the same label name in two functions---just not the same label name in the same function.

 ## Labeled `continue`